Real-Time Streaming Protocol: ANNOUNCE

 The ANNOUNCE method serves two purposes:

 When sent from client to server, ANNOUNCE posts the description of a presentation or media object identified by the request URL to a server.
 When sent from server to client, ANNOUNCE updates the session description in real time.
-If a new media stream is added to a presentation (e.g., during a live presentation), the whole presentation description should be sent again, rather than just the additional components, so that components can be deleted.
+If a new media stream is added to a presentation (e.g., during a live presentation), the whole presentation description must be sent again, rather than just the additional components, so that components can be deleted.

 TEARDOWN

 A TEARDOWN request is used to terminate the session.
 It stops all media streams and frees all session-related data on the server.